IvanShkvyr/Command_Line_Interface_goit_9/README.md

 # Command_Line_Interface_goit_9
 A console assistant bot that will recognize commands entered from the keyboard and respond accordingly.

-"help" command
+### "help" command
 Displays a description of all commands

+    help

-"hello" command
+### "hello" command
 Responds to the console "How can I help you?"

+    hello

-command "create ..."
+### command "create ..."
-    Stores a new contact in memory.
+Stores a new contact in DB.
 Instead of ... the user enters the name and phone number, necessarily with a space.
-    "name" can consist of several words separated by a space "phone" should have the structure \+?\d?\d?\(?\d{3}.?\d{2,3}.?\d{2,3}.?\d{2,3} (for example 093-000-00-00 or +38(097)123-45-67)
+"name" can consist of one word
+"phone" should have the structure \+?\d?\d?\(?\d{3}.?\d{2,3}.?\d{2,3}.?\d{2,3} (for example 093-000-00-00 or +38(097)123-45-67)
+example:

-    example: create Ivan Shkvyr 093-111-22-33
+    create Ivan 093-111-22-33

-command "add phone ..."
+### command "remove ..."
-    Adds another phone to the contact.
-Instead of ... the user enters the name and phone number, necessarily with a space.
+SDeletes a record in the database.
+Instead of ... the user enters the record number.
-    example: add phone Ivan Shkvyr 093-222-33-44
+example:

+    remove 3

-command "change phone ..."
+### command "update ..."

-    Changes all phones to the entered one.
-Instead of ... the user enters the name and phone number, necessarily with a space.
+The user can change any data in the database.
+Instead of ... the user enters the name of the data, the data to be changed and the number of the record in the database, necessarily with a space.

-    example: change phone Ivan Shkvyr 093-333-44-55
+    update phone 093-333-44-55 3

-command "delete phone ..."
-    Deletes all phones in the contact.
-Instead of ... the user enters a name.
-    example: delate phone Ivan Shkvyr

-command "add email ..."
-    Adds e-mail to the contact.
-Instead of ... the user enters the name and e-mail, necessarily with a space.
-    example: add email Ivan Shkvyr gis2011i@gmail.com

-command "change email ..."
-    Changes e-mail to the entered one.
-Instead of ... the user enters the name and e-mail, necessarily with a space.
-    example: change email Ivan Shkvyr gis2011i@gmail.com

-command "delate email ..."
-    Deletes e-mail in the contact.
-Instead of ... the user enters a name.
-    example: delate email Ivan Shkvyr

-command "add birthday ..."
-    Adds birthday to the contact.
-Instead of ... the user enters the name and birthday (Numbers can be separated by any symbol), necessarily with a space.
-    example: add birthday Ivan Shkvyr 12-06-1987

-command "change birthday ..."
-    Changes birthday to the entered one.
-Instead of ... the user enters the name and birthday (Numbers can be separated by any symbol), necessarily with a space.
-    example: change birthday Ivan Shkvyr 19-06-1988

-command "delate birthday ..."
-    Deletes birthday in the contact.
-Instead of ... the user enters a name.
-    example: delate birthday Ivan Shkvyr

-command "when birthday ..."
+### command "when birthday ..."
 Returns the number of days until the next birthday.
-Instead of ... the user enters a name.
+Instead of ... the user enters the number of the record in the database.

-    example: when birthday Ivan Shkvyr
+    when birthday 3

-"show all" command
+### "show all" command
-    With this command, the bot outputs all saved contacts with phone numbers to the console.
+With this command, the bot outputs all saved contacts to the console.

+    show all

-"show 3" command
+### "show ..." command
-    Outputs 3 entries from the address book at a time
+Retrieves records from the database by record number

+    show 3

-command "good bye", "close", "exit"
+### command "good bye", "close", "exit"
 According to any of these commands, the bot completes its work after outputting "Good bye!" to the console.

-command "find by phone ..."
-    Searches phone records according to an expression.
-Instead of ... the user enters a part of the phone number, necessarily with a space (any punctuation marks can be used).
-    example: find by phone 093
-    result:

-        Ivan- tel: [093-591-62-82, 096-458-96-51, 044-258-98-87]; e-mail: None; birthday: None
-        Taras- tel: [093-199-28-10]; e-mail: None; birthday: None

-command "find by name ..."

-   Searches records for a name according to an expression.
-Instead of ... the user enters a part of the name, necessarily with a space (case does not affect the search result).
-    example: find by name Ta
-    result:
-        Tania- tel: [096-187-29-72, 067-159-63-52, 067-569-87-58]; e-mail: None; birthday: None
-        Taras- tel: [093-199-28-10]; e-mail: None; birthday: None
+    good bye
+or

+    close
+or

+    exit